 This workshop will be held as part of the (virtual) 2020 Conference on Artificial Life.
 The goal of this workshop is to provide a venue for junior researchers to meet, share their work, and network.

 We will begin with a brief informational discussion about ERA, including an introduction by the current elected chairs, an overview on how to get involved in the group, discussions of events and activities junior researchers would like to see organized by the group, and a request for nominations for 2020-2021 ERA chairs.
 Additionally, we will announce any upcoming ERA-organized social events planned during the conference.
-Following this general discussion, we will highlight the recipient of the 2020 ISAL Outstanding Student Paper Award, inviting them to present their work.
+Following this general discussion, we will highlight the recipient of the 2020 ISAL Outstanding Student Paper Award, Anya E. Vostinar for the paper “Spatial Structure Can Decrease Symbiotic Cooperation”.

 To give junior ALife researchers a minimal-barrier-to-entry venue to share their research with peers, we will offer sign-ups to give lightning talks on research at any stage of development, ranging from rough ideas for future projects to already published work.
 This style of lightning talks for students was successful at the 2017 European Conference on Artificial Life.
 The workshop will conclude with ALife-themed academic karaoke, an entertaining social activity where participants present an unknown (to the presenter) series of ALife-themed slides.